How often does your business think about cleansing your customer databases?

 With it being spring in the UK, it means two things for businesses:

 1. It is time to think about spring cleaning your business data

 2. The General Data Protection Regulation (GDPR) is almost in effect

 Data cleansing is the process of adding, removing or editing data to ensure that the data you hold is accurate and up to date.
-When businesses are using dirty data they are potentially risking the reputation of their business as it can not only threaten their business relationships but it can lead to wasted efforts and a loss of potential business especially for marketers if they are not working with the correct contact information.
+When businesses are using dirty data, they are potentially risking their business's reputation.
+It can threaten their business relationships and lead to wasted efforts and a loss of potential business, especially for marketers if they are not working with the correct contact information.

 Similarly, with GDPR currently being the talk of the marketing industry, having dirty, non-verified data can make your business not GDPR compliant, which is, therefore, exposing your business to potentially thousands of pounds in fines.

-To help you avoid the impact dirty data can have on your business we have put together 5 expert tips and tricks to let you know if your dirty data is telling you if it needs to be cleansed:
+To help you avoid the impact dirty data can have on your business, we have put together five expert tips and tricks to let you know if your dirty data is telling you if it needs cleansing:

 1. Is your data inconsistent?

 If your data contains missing contact information or you are having issues with validity and accuracy, then this is most likely an indication that your data needs to be looked at by data cleansing professionals.

 2. Increasing numbers of mail returned or being listed as spam